Jim Petro: 2006 Ohio gubernatorial campaign

-On January 30, 2006, Petro announced that Joy Padgett would be his running mate for the Governor's position.
-Padgett, a Republican state senator from Coshocton, Ohio, was selected after Petro's first running mate, Hamilton County Commissioner Phil Heimlich, dropped out of the campaign to run for re-election as Commissioner of Hamilton County.

-Petro was defeated in the May 2, 2006, primary by Ken Blackwell, Ohio's then-Secretary of State.
+On January 30, 2006, Petro announced that Joy Padgett would be his running mate.
+Padgett, a Republican state senator from Coshocton, Ohio, was selected after Petro's first running mate, Hamilton County commissioner Phil Heimlich, dropped out of the campaign to run for re-election.
+Petro was defeated in the May 2, 2006, primary by Ken Blackwell, Ohio's then-secretary of state.